mrtolkien/mrtolkien.github.io/_posts/2020-08-05-realistic-python-docker-work-flow.md

 Personally, I use a [private Docker registry](https://aws.amazon.com/ecr/) to host my images, but the `docker save` function allows you to simply create a `.tar.gz` archive of your image ready to be deployed anywhere.
 The benefit of using a registry is the ease of sharing it with collaborators.
 For example, I can give anybody at T1 a fully working python environment to run simple scripts simply by sharing my `lol_data_scripts_env` image.

-Once I have built and uploaded the latest version of my parser to my registry, I can run `docker container stop lol_data_parser && docker-compose pull && docker-compose up -d` on my server and it will automatically update to the latest version and restart.
-This reduces what I have to do on a new server to simply installing Docker, identifying to my registry, and creating a `docker-compose.yml` file to specify run arguments.
+And once I have built and uploaded the latest version of an application to my registry, I can simply run `docker container stop lol_data_parser && docker-compose pull && docker-compose up -d` on my server to automatically stop my application, update it to the latest version and restart.
+This reduces what I have to do on a new server to simply installing Docker, identifying to my registry, and creating a local `docker-compose.yml` file to specify run arguments.

 An important thing to note here is that `docker-compose` files are usually local, defining how a certain host will run an image.

-For example, this is what `docker-compose.yml` looks like for my parser:
+For example, this is what `docker-compose.yml` looks like for my parser on my server:
 ```docker-compose
 services:
   lol_data_parser: